Agricultural Finance: Classification and Sources – NABARD Agriculture Notes

 » Gold Shopkeepers.

-Agriculture Finance – Role of NABARD
+Agricultural Finance – Role of NABARD

 NABARD – National Bank for Agricultural and Rural Development is the apex body in the field of Agricultural Finance in India.
-It was formed in 1982.
+NABARD was formed in 1982.
 It is the Nodal Agency for running government schemes for Agricultural Finance like –

 • Rural Infrastructure Development Fund